Control and Provisioning of Wireless Access Points

 Supporting Fixed Domains and Country Codes

 The ROW regulatory domain simplifies the domain management of the manufacturing process for all the country codes that do not have a specific domain mapped.
-The fixed domain and country code support for the Catalysts IW9165E access points are described in this section.
+The fixed domain and country code support for the Catalyst IW9165E access points are described in this section.

 Supported Fixed Domains